jknoxville/remark-code-snippets/README.md

 ## Usage

 Adds file, start, and end options to code blocks in markdown.

 When file is specified, that files contents are inserted into the code block.
+The path is relative to the markdown file importing it.

 When start is specified, the file is searched for that keyword, and if found, only lines after the line containing the keyword are included.

 When end is specified, the file is searched for that keyword, and if found, only lines up to the line containing the keyword are included.

 If start or end are supplied, and either of those keywords are not found in the file, or more than one occurrence of them are found, then we intentionally fail the transformation.